graham-walker/youtube-dl-react-viewer/README.md

 ## Importing Already Downloaded Videos

-You can import videos already downloaded with yt-dlp/youtube-dl as long as they were downloaded with the `--write-info-json` option.
+You can import videos already downloaded with yt-dlp/youtube-dl as long as they were downloaded with the `--write-info-json` option and the `.json` file is in the same folder as the video.

 To import videos from the web app you must be signed in with the superuser account.
 1. Navigate to the admin panel `http://localhost:5000/admin`